 IPSF is the leading international professional organization for student pharmacists representing over 350,000 student pharmacists from 84 countries.
 Opportunities include student exchange programs, international student pharmacist conferences, international publications, public health campaigns/ projects, internships through the World Health Organization.

 The annual Puebla service project provides free health care for patients and unique learning opportunities for students.
-The student run group has held clinics in 10 different communities throughout Mexico that screened more than 400 people.
-Students examined patients for body mass index, blood pressure, heart rate, blood glucose and blood lipid levels.
-Patients with established diabetes also had their A1C analyzed to better assess their current diabetes treatment.
+The student-run group holds clinics in different communities throughout Mexico.
+Students examin patients for body mass index, blood pressure, heart rate, blood glucose and blood lipid levels.

 The Tanzania APPE rotation is the first to address humanitarian work and public health in the developing world.
 Students participate in rounds on a general ward, work with physicians in an outpatient clinic and travel with a mobile HIV outreach clinic.
 They study the scope of pharmacy services including education, pharmacy practice in clinical settings, inventory management and procurement, and the manufacture and distribution of drugs within the country.